 - Try to maintain normal household routines whenever possible.

 - Focus on strengthening family and social connections, and reinforce a sense of stability by maintaining positive traditions and occasions – celebrate birthdays and anniversaries, or have regular family dinners.
-Reinforce positive communication and behaviours (such as sharing, hugs and helping each other) and keep up family activities such as going to church or to the footy, or taking the dog to the park.
+Reinforce positive communication and behaviours (such as sharing, hugs and helping each other) and keep up family activities such as going to the footy, or taking the dog to the park.